Zren/zren.github.io/kde_docs_widget.md

 {% capture label %}Items are 0px wide by default{% endcapture %}
 {% capture sectionLeft %}

 By default, an [Item](http://doc.qt.io/qt-5/qml-qtquick-item.html) will not expand to fit it's contents.
 Nor will it expand to fit the width of it's parent (like a `<div>` in HTML).
-So we need to scale.

 In the this example, only the Teal Rectangle will be visible, since the Green Rectangle has the default width of 0px and height of 0px.
+The Teal Rectangle is only visible since the root item in a widget's `main.qml` has a default size which will be explained later.

 {% endcapture %}{% capture sectionRight %}
 {% highlight qml %}